arnav197/Open-EDA-2-2.0/README.md

 ->Simulation: Create simulation structure (simulation line and simulation node), generate a simultor to stimulus circuit and observe outputs.

-	-EvenQueue: Events are the entries which make up an event queue.
-Each event contains 1) an evented object which needs to be updated and 2) the prioirity (e.g., the input level in a circuit) of the event relative to other events.
+	-EventQueue: Events are the entries which make up an event queue.
+Each event contains 1) an evented object which needs to be updated and 2) the priority (e.g., the input level in a circuit) of the event relative to other events.

 	-Function: A representation of a output-generating function.
 A function takes in a vector of inputs and translates them into an output.